Anser Faculty & Staff

 Tiffany joined Anser as Fiscal Manager in 2014.
 She has a Bachelors of Business Administration in Accounting from Boise State University.
 She grew up in Oregon, but loved Boise so much she never left.
 In her spare time, Tiffany enjoys watching her kids play soccer and basketball, running with her dogs in the foothills, and listening to Dave Matthews Band music.

-Danielle Kieffer – Lunch Program and Office Staff
+Danielle Kieffer – Lunch Program

 Danielle began as a parent volunteer at Anser when her oldest son started kindergarten.
 Volunteering has evolved into a wide variety of staff positions.
-Danielle manages Anser’s school lunch program and is part of the front office admin team.
+Danielle manages Anser’s school lunch program and is part of the admin team.

-Stacie Knudsen – Organization Coordinator
+Stacie Knudsen – Registrar

 Stacie joined the Anser Admin Crew in 2015.
 She provides support to the very busy front office and performs regsitrar duties.
-Additinally, she supports the work of the Education Director, Organization Director, Teachers, students and parents.
+Additionally, she supports the work of the Education Director, Organization Director, Teachers, students and parents.
 Stacie came to Anser from the West YMCA where she managed the very busy Aquatics program.
 When not at work she enjoys spending time with her family and visiting her extended family in Oregon.

 Nancie Swanke – Kitchen Manager